 Send your care packages to basic training through the United States Post Office (USPS.)

 You can get care package mailing supplies from USPS sent to your home (at no cost) that include priority mail boxes, tape and address labels.
+Although you can get the package supplies at no cost, sending the package is NOT free.
+Check the USPS website for current pricing.

 Be sure to stop sending any mail about 2 weeks before basic graduation.